Working with Fire

 Fire fuels the health and productivity of many Pennsylvania landscapes.

 Good Fire: Why We Burn

-Partnership In Action
+Partnership in Action

-TNC pursues prescribed burning with partners who appreciate the value and positive outcomes that result from combining staff, training and equipment to implement this important conservation practice in places where it is needed the most," says McElhenny.
+TNC pursues prescribed burning with partners who appreciate the value and positive outcomes that result from combining staff, training and equipment to implement this important conservation practice in places where it is needed the most.

 For example, the mixed oak forests dominating half of Pennsylvania depend on fire even though it has been used sparingly on state lands.
 Since 2009, TNC has worked to build capacity for delivering controlled burns to improve the health and productivity of these forests in partnership with the Pennsylvania Game Commission (PGC), which owns and manages 1.5 million acres throughout the state.
 More than 44,000 acres have been burned statewide as 2019.
 Working in collaboration with PGC has made it possible to pursue this work at a previously unimaginable scale and pace that neither organization could have achieved alone.

 A Prescription For Burning

 TNC takes the use of fire as a conservation tool seriously.
 That is why staff working on TNC’s fire crews are required to pursue the same training as federal agencies.
 This consistency allows TNC to work with these agencies on controlled burns within the state and at wildfire emergencies across the nation.